EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

   ![Source and Destination Files]({{ page.root }}/fig/PlatformIO_navigation002.png)

-- You can also choose VSCode instead of Atom
+- You may choose VSCode instead of Atom
   - Note that all our PlatformIO instructions in this tutorial are geared for Atom.
   - [Install PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode)
   - Follow the instructions to download VSCode, then within VSCode you will use a command line to install PlatformIO.